By Bella Watson

 When he was nine, he took apart his parents reel to reel tape recorder.
 As Moore got older, he realized his interest for music grew when he was in his garage mixing bands music together.
 Moore played the drums in his band Syndicate with his friend Jason Thirsk who helped form Pennywize, and Moore was asked to control and manage the sound system which led him to start working with major TV shows.
 Moore mixes the sounds that are recorded on the stage and adds music or voice overs that could include footsteps or other studio recorded sounds.

 “The hardest part of the job is dealing with ever shrinking time and budgets,”said Moore.
 “The amount of work has gone up and time and money to do it with have gone down, so managing your time is very important.”

-The mixer takes all the sound on a show which typically ends up being about 200 tracks and makes it into a mix called the Line Mix.
+The mixer takes all the sound on a show, which typically ends up being about 200 tracks, and makes it into a mix called the Line Mix.
 Video editors then take the mix and add background stories with music.
-Then Moore gets all the sound elements from the other editors and mixes the hundred of tracks into what is called a printmaster which is later mixed with a video sent to NBC.
+Then Moore gets all the sound elements from the other editors and mixes the hundred of tracks into what is called a printmaster which is later mixed with a video sent to the network.

 “When I work with a Celebrity, I feel like they are a co-worker of sorts.
 I’m very professional.
-They are with me to do their job and I make them as comfortably as possible.,” said Moore.
+They are with me to do their job and I make them as comfortable as possible,” said Moore.
 “They are just people, So I never ask for selfies and autographs or anything like that.”